shiimaxx/happo-agent/README.md

 Instance info assigned to alias is automatic change according to the actual change of Auto Scaling instances.

-Bastion's agent transfers request to private ip address of resolved from alias when recieved request for alias.
+Bastion's agent transfers request to private ip address resolved from alias when received request of proxy to alias.
+This concrete behave is difference depend on request type(parameter of [/proxy](#proxy)).

+Monitoring

+- When `request_type: monitor`, proxy to private ip address resolved from alias

+Metric collection

+- When `request_type: metric`, proxy to private ip address resolved from alias
+- When `request_type: metric/config/update`(`proxy_hostport` need to be Auto Scaling Group Name instead of alias), proxy to active instances contained in Auto Scaling Group

+Inventory collection

+- When `request_type: inventory`(`proxy_hostport` need to be Auto Scaling Group Name instead of alias), proxy to one of active instance contained in Auto Scaling Group

 ### Subcommands